artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 * Initial version.

 == Upgrade Notice ==
+= 3.3.0 =
+* Security release: settings validation, HTTPS for Altiria and credentials removed from the debug email.
+Recommended for everyone.
+* If you use Twizo / Silverstreet, you must switch gateway: the provider's API servers no longer exist.
 = 3.2.0 =
 * Gateway cleanup and migrations.
 If you use Clockwork, Solutions Infini, Twizo or MobTexting, please review your SMS gateway settings: the first three now use their successor provider (TextAnywhere, Kaleyra, Silverstreet) and require new credentials; MobTexting has been removed.
 = 3.1.0 =